 How long does a CPU usually last?

-A CPU lasts forever unless it is handled incorrectly.
-Bad cooling, dust built up, dry thermal paste can be causes of the CPU overheating which can shorten its lifespan.
+A CPU lasts (almost) forever unless it is mishandled.
+Inadequate cooling, dust build-up, dry thermal paste, and physical damage can be causes of the CPU overheating, which can shorten its lifespan.

 Is it worth upgrading your CPU?

-You’ll first have to make sure it is in fact the CPU that will grant you increased performance and not another part of the PC.
+You’ll first have to ensure that it’s the CPU that will grant you the boost in performance you need.
 If it is, only you can decide the worth of increased performance for your work or fun vs. the cost and efforts involved in the process.

 Can a CPU be upgraded?

-Yes, CPUs in Desktop PCs can usually be upgraded easily.
+Yes, you can easily upgrade CPUs in Desktop PCs.
 You’ll have to make sure the CPU you want to get is compatible with the Motherboard and CPU Cooler that you already have.
-You might have to upgrade some other components as well to make the new CPU compatible.
+Also, you might have to upgrade some other components as well to make the new CPU compatible.

 Will an i7 fit in an i5 socket?

-Yes, both Intel i5 and i7 CPUs have the same Socket within a generation.
-There isn’t an i5 or i7 Socket per-se. i5 and i7 CPUs are different tiers of Intel processors.
+Yes, both Intel i5 and i7 CPUs have the same Socket within the same generation.
+There isn’t an i5 or i7 Socket per se because Intel Core i5 and i7 CPUs are different tiers of Intel processors.
 The Socket usually varies by processor generation.